-In many respects, the basic localization workflow for medical documentation translation is comparable to any other localization and medical translation workflow: file preparation, glossary creation, medical translation and review, desktop publishing, final QA.
+In many respects, the basic localization workflow for medical document translation is comparable to any other localization and medical translation workflow: file preparation, glossary creation, medical translation and review, desktop publishing, and final QA.
 However, for content related to medical devices, there are a few additional things to consider.
 While translating medical terms is quite difficult and niche-specific, medical device translation requires a different set of skills altogether.
 Why?
 Because the translation of medical device manuals requires expert quality control.

 Below are three key areas to decide upon before you start medical device translation:

 If your medical device has associated software, then here are the different options on how to handle the medical translation (or not) of the user interface:

 - If you wish to translate the software terms (that is the user interface the medical teams will see on the screen), then it is advisable to translate the software first.
 Once the software is final, the user interface terms can be extracted and used as a reference for the translators to ensure they are translating medical terms used in the manual.